pingcap/docs/sql-statements/sql-statement-admin-checksum-table.md

 # ADMIN CHECKSUM TABLE

 The `ADMIN CHECKSUM TABLE` statement calculates a CRC64 checksum for the data and indexes of a table.
-This statement is used by programs such as TiDB-Lightning to ensure that import operations have completed successfully.
+This statement is used by programs such as TiDB Lightning to ensure that import operations have completed successfully.

 ## Synopsis